Strategies for generating separable photon triplets in waveguides and ring resonators: Conclusion

-Finally, we discussed strategies to characterize nearly uncorrelated triphoton states.
-We addressed both direct detection using a three-port interferometer to measure triple coincidences, and homodyne detection.
-In the latter case, it is essential to carefully shape the spectral profile of the local oscillator to maximize deviations from Gaussian statistics in quadrature measurements.
+Finally, we discussed the characterization of nearly uncorrelated triphoton states.
+We addressed both direct detection, using a three-port interferometer to measure triple coincidences, and homodyne detection.
+In the latter case, it is essential to properly shape the spectral profile of the local oscillator to maximize deviations from Gaussian statistics in quadrature measurements.
 We found that the optimal local oscillator corresponds to the dominant mode in the spectral decomposition of the single-photon reduced density matrix.
-Overall, we have shown that achieving single-mode operation in triplet sources will be essential to demonstrate the generation of non-Gaussianity, and we believe that dispersion-engineered non-resonant sources -- like the high-index-contrast fiber tapers discussed in our sample calculations -- are promising candidates for photon triplet sources suitable for quantum photonics applications.
+Indeed, achieving single-mode operation in triplet sources will be essential to demonstrate the generation of non-Gaussianity in this way, and we believe that dispersion-engineered non-resonant sources -- like the high-index-contrast fibers discussed in our sample calculations -- are promising candidates to this end.